-- (i) Entry Qualification: An applicant holding an Honours degree [normally 2(2)] or above of a United Kingdom Institution, or a Degree of any other Institution approved for this purpose, or an equivalent recognised award in an appropriate engineering or scientific discipline, may be admitted to a Programme of study leading to the award of the Degree of Master of Science, Postgraduate Diploma, or Postgraduate or may undertake individual Modules.
-The Partner Institutions may admit an applicant who is not a graduate provided that the applicant holds professional or other qualifications deemed equivalent for this purpose. - (ii) Acceptance Process: An applicant will only be admitted to a Programme of study leading to the Degree of Master of Science, Postgraduate Diploma, or Postgraduate Certificate, or to take individual Modules, after he / she has first been accepted by the Director of Studies, in accordance with the normal postgraduate admissions procedures of the Institution with which the applicant wishes to register.
-The admission of an applicant may be subject to additional conditions specified by the Programme Director. - (iii) Language Requirement: An applicant whose first language is not English, will be required to satisfy the Programme Director of an ability to understand and communicate, in both written and spoken English, which is adequate for the purpose of pursuing the course of study.
-Either before or after the application for admission to the Programme, the Course Director may require the applicant to attend a Programme of instruction and reach a satisfactory standard in the English Language. - (iv) Registration: An applicant for the Degree of Master of Science, Postgraduate Diploma, Postgraduate Certificate, or individual Modules, must be admitted to the Programme at the start of the period of study and shall undertake to comply with the Charter, Statutes, Ordinances, Regulations and Rules of the Institution(s) holding his/her registration, and the Institution(s) where he/she will undertake individual modules. - an applicant wishing to register for the award of the Degree of Master of Science, will normally register with the institution where his/her Project will be supervised. - registration for the Postgraduate Diploma or Postgraduate Certificate may be held at the local Partner Institution or at an institution offering the intended award [See Schedule B].
+- i) Entry Qualification: An applicant holding an Honours degree [normally 2(2)] or above of a United Kingdom Institution, or a Degree of any other Institution approved for this purpose, or an equivalent recognised award in an appropriate engineering or scientific discipline, may be admitted to a Programme of study leading to the award of the Degree of Master of Science, Postgraduate Diploma, or Postgraduate or may undertake individual Modules.
+The Partner Institutions may admit an applicant who is not a graduate provided that the applicant holds professional or other qualifications deemed equivalent for this purpose. - ii) Acceptance Process: An applicant will only be admitted to a Programme of study leading to the Degree of Master of Science, Postgraduate Diploma, or Postgraduate Certificate, or to take individual Modules, after he / she has first been accepted by the Director of Studies, in accordance with the normal postgraduate admissions procedures of the Institution with which the applicant wishes to register.
+The admission of an applicant may be subject to additional conditions specified by the Programme Director. - iii) Language Requirement: An applicant whose first language is not English, will be required to satisfy the Programme Director of an ability to understand and communicate, in both written and spoken English, which is adequate for the purpose of pursuing the course of study.
+Either before or after the application for admission to the Programme, the Course Director may require the applicant to attend a Programme of instruction and reach a satisfactory standard in the English Language. - iv) Registration: An applicant for the Degree of Master of Science, Postgraduate Diploma, Postgraduate Certificate, or individual Modules, must be admitted to the Programme at the start of the period of study and shall undertake to comply with the Charter, Statutes, Ordinances, Regulations and Rules of the Institution(s) holding his/her registration, and the Institution(s) where he/she will undertake individual modules.